What is a Contract for Deed?

 Remember, in order to calculate how much of the original purchase price you have actually paid off, you must know how much is applied each month to principal (not interest).
 Any down payments you made and the monthly amounts for principal should be included, but interest does not count.
 Be careful to calculate the amount owed and request a payment history from the seller.

 If you fail to make payments under a Contract for Deed, the seller can end the contract.
 The seller must tell you that they want to end the contract.
-The seller must wait 30 days before trying to go to court and evict you.
-If you pay what is due within those 30 days, usually the case won't go to court.
-The contract will continue.
+The seller must wait 30 days before trying to go to court to evict you.
+If you pay what is due within those 30 days, usually the case won't go to court and thecontract will continue.

 If the case does go to court, you will argue your case in front of a judge.
 The seller will also argue their case.
 If the judge rules against you, you may be given a short time to move.
 You may request the judge to "stay" (or "postpone") enforcement of the eviction and give you up to 60 days.